aboueleyes/cms-downloader/README.md

 usernme ="yourusername"
 paswword = "yourpassword"
 ```
-Hint : you can use regular expressions in search </br>
+Tip : you can use regular expressions in search </br>
 to select more than option press tab
 # Usage
 ```bash